corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 ## Recommend a Shipset

-Would you like this mod to offer a submod for your favourite shipset?
+Would you like this mod to offer a sub-mod for your favourite shipset?
 Please ask nicely and provide a link to the shipset you'd like to have matching terraform stations.
 For compatibility, I'll use the terraform station graphics if the shipset has a unique model, or whatever model is defined for the terraform station in the mod's entities.
 Finally, I'll fall back to picking the same model as the mining station, research station, or possibly outpost (if there are not custom graphics for the mining/research stations).

 # Changes